robinhood/faust/docs/userguide/application.rst

     Examples of classes that are services in Faust include: the :class:`~faust.App`, a :class:`stream <faust.Stream>`, an :class:`agent <faust.Agent>`, a :class:`table <faust.Table>`, the :class:`~faust.TableManager`, the
-    :class:`~faust.topics.TopicConductor`, and just about everything that is started and stopped is.
+    :class:`~faust.transports.Conductor`, and just about everything that is started and stopped is.

     Services can also have background tasks, or execute in an OS thread.